Arniox/load-time-tracker/README.md

 - **Robust multi-tab handling**:
   - Tracks multiple tabs for the same domain independently.
   - Automatically stops tracking when the last tab for a domain is closed.
+- **Dead tab cleanup**: Automatically clears stuck counters for tabs that no longer exist.
 - **Privacy-first storage**: Everything lives in `chrome.storage.local` under your profile.

 ---